Superman and Lois Lane: Smallville

 In season 10, several new milestones occurred in their relationship; from "I love you" exchanged, Clark revealing his secret as the Blur to Lois, to them consummating their love.
-In the episode "Ambush", it is implied that Clark asked Sam Lane (Lois' father) for her hand in marriage.
+In the episode "Ambush", it is implied that Clark asked Sam Lane for her hand in marriage.
 Clark reveals the engagement ring in the episode "Abandoned" and proposed to Lois in the episode "Icarus", which Lois happily accepts.
 Over the course of the season, the two grow closer than ever, learning to rely on each other and help each other through challenges both normal and super.
-Their wedding ceremony occurred in the series finale, only to be interrupted by the coming of Darkseid and his planet Apokolips.
+Their wedding ceremony occurred in the series finale, only to be interrupted by the coming of Darkseid.
 Clark defeated the evil entity and saved the world, and finally becomes Superman.
 A flash forward to the future depicts Clark and Lois working as reporters seven years later at the Daily Planet and still trying to find the right time to get married.

 In 2019, Durance and Welling reprised their roles as Lois and Clark in the Arrowverse crossover event "Crisis on Infinite Earths".
 Set ten years after the Smallville series, Lois and Clark are now married with young daughters, and Clark gave up his superpowers to be with his family.